vivaankhowal/vivaankhowal.github.io/_portfolio/Project-6.md

 collection: Portfolio
 ---
 ## About
 For the third and final version, I didn't hold anything back.
 I poured a ton of effort into research for the components, the features, the power, and even the actual design of the hilt.
 This version also features a 3D-printed hilt but it is modeled after an actual Star Wars character.
-This one features a ton of features as it does in the movie like different colors, swinging sound effects, cool ignition and deactivation effects, and even tip drag and flash on clash.
+This one features many features as it does in the movie like different colors, swinging sound effects, cool ignition and deactivation effects, and even tip drag and flash on clash.
 <p></p>
 <img src='/images/10.jpeg' width='700' height='auto'>
 <p></p>